 At Coventry University we know that our students and staff are our most important assets: it is through them that the majority of our positive environmental impacts occur, but they also have many opportunities to help us reduce our negative impacts.

 Each year Coventry University holds a Green Week which is run in partnership with the University of Warwick, Coventry City Council, and a variety of internal and external groups.
-Green Week allows students, staff and the community to participate in events and allows the University to promote positive sustainable behaviour both on campus and in day-to-day life alongside celebrating the environment and raising awareness of the UN Sustainable Development Goals (SDG’s).
-In 2021 55 events were held, in our first completely online Green Week.
+Green Week allows students, staff and the community to participate in events and allows the University to promote positive sustainable behaviour both on campus and in day-to-day life alongside celebrating the environment and raising awareness of the UN Sustainable Development Goals (SDGs).
+In 2023, 33 events were held across the Green Week partnership.

-Student representation is very important at Coventry University and CUSU elected officers sit on committees such as Ethical Investment Working Group and the University Health and Safety Committee.
-In addition, 2021 has seen CUSU recruit Activities School Reps, within their role, these Reps have a focus on sustainability activity within their schools, and can raise matters through faculty ‘Student Voice Working Groups'.
+Student representation is very important at Coventry University and Your Students' Union elected officers sit on committees such as Ethical Investment Working Group and the University Health and Safety Committee.
+In addition, 2022 has seen Your Students' Union enable students to develop sustainability projects through societies, and raise matters through faculty ‘Student Voice Working Groups'.
 For 2023 Your Students' Union will look to launch an online feedback platform as we continue to look for more sustainable ways of delivering our services.

 Supporting student learning and projects

 We actively encourage students to gain hands on experience in sustainability through interacting with the campus and sustainability activities taking place at the University.
 Examples include the Engineering and Computing Building (ECB) acting as a ‘living lab’ with exposed services and renewable technologies to act as demonstrators.
 Other projects have included Energy MSc Students reviewing energy utilisation and reduction opportunities, Environmental Management students auditing the university, student teams reviewing our contribution to Sustainable Development Goals.
 We also recruit student ambassadors to gain experience in sustainability communications and events throughout the year.